agile-ts/agile/README.md

 > ⚠️ **No longer actively maintained**.
-> In case there will be a higher demand and more known bugs in the future,
+>
-> I will be happy to continue improving this project.
+> Check out [`feature-state`](https://github.com/inbeta-group/monorepo/tree/develop/packages/feature-state)!
+It offers similar functionality to AgileTs but is significantly more lightweight.
+I've incorporated my learnings over the years, including insights from AgileTs, to create this new state management library, embracing the principle that the best code is no code :)
-> But as for now its stable and can be used in any sort of project.
+>
-> In case you face any problem feel free open an [issue](https://github.com/agile-ts/agile/issues).
+> 👉 If you face any problem feel free open an [issue](https://github.com/agile-ts/agile/issues).
 >
 > ❓ If you've any questions, don't hesitate to start a [discussion](https://github.com/agile-ts/agile/discussions).